-- Ben Taub Level I (Mother Baby Unit-MBU) - Report at 6:30am (or after orientation if starting on the first day of the clerkship) to 3G doctor's area.
+- Ben Taub Level I (Mother Baby Unit-MBU) - o Report at 6:30am (or after orientation if starting on the first day of the clerkship) to 3G doctor's area.
 To get to this area enter into 3B.
 The first door on the left (it has a lock that has to be activated by your Harris Health badge).
-Once you enter this hallway continue down hall to work area.
+Once you enter this hallway continue down hall until you reach a work area.
 On the left of the work area is the NB Supervisor office.
-NB Supervisor # is 713-873-9386 - Follow 1-2 patients your first day and 3 or more each day thereafter - Bring your own stethoscope
+NB Supervisor # is 713-873-9386 - o Follow 1-2 patients your first day and 3 or more each day thereafter - o Write daily notes.
+Notes should be titled "Medical Student Note".
+Notes should be signed and dated by the student.
+Notes do NOT need to be cosigned by a resident or attending.

+o Bring your own stethoscope

-Ben Taub Level II (Intermediate Care Nursery)
+• Ben Taub Level II (Intermediate Care Nursery)

 - Report at 6:30am (or after orientation if starting on the first day of the clerkship) to doctor's area in 3D.
 Go through 2 double doors, go down the hallway and take the second left.
 The doctor's area will be on the left in the middle of that hallway.
 Report to Level II upper level resident: 713-873-9394. - Wear Harris Health System light blue scrubs.
 If wearing long sleeves/coat, ensure sleeves are pulled up above your elbows.
-No jewelry, including watches.

-- o Follow 1 patient your first day and 2 or more (census permitting) each day thereafter. - o Pre-round on your patients and discuss the plan with the resident prior to attending rounds
+No jewelry, including watches. - o Follow 1 patient your first day and 2 or more (census permitting) each day thereafter. - o Write daily notes.
+Notes should be titled "Medical Student Note".
+Notes should be signed and dated by the student.
+Notes do NOT need to be cosigned by a resident or attending - o Pre-round on your patients and discuss the plan with the resident prior to attending rounds